dragnet-org/dragnet/README.md

 of a web page.
 It's interested in... 'just the facts.'
 The machine learning models in Dragnet extract the main article content and optionally user generated comments from a web page.
-They provide state of the art performance on variety of test benchmarks.
+They provide state of the art performance on a variety of test benchmarks.

 For more information on our approach check out: